 Yes, Cannon makes more expensive point-and-shoots like the G7 X Mark II above, but the G9 X Mark II is a better value.
-You do have to cut back on features—the G9 X Mark II does not have an digital viewfinder, has a set back LCD, and a a bit more compact zoom capability range.
-But most significantly, the G9 X Mark II has the same large 1” picture sensor and features a impact in conditions of picture quality.
+You do have to cut back on features—the G9 X Mark II does not have a digital viewfinder, has a setback LCD, and a bit more compact zoom capability range.
+But most significantly, the G9 X Mark II has the same large 1” picture sensor and features an impact in conditions of picture quality.
 If you don’t mind arranging your photos via the LCD display, this is an amazing lightweight camera for travel, daily use, and even nature (it only is 7.3 ounces).

 PANASONIC LUMIX FZ1000 4K Point and Shoot Camera, 16X LEICA DC Vario-ELMARIT F2.8-4.0 Lens, 21.1 Megapixels, 1 Inch High Sensitivity...